elidaniels99/FitnessActivityRecommender/README.md

 Check out [/r/dataisbeautiful](https://www.reddit.com/r/dataisbeautiful/), [Data.world](https://data.world/) and [Kaggle](https://www.kaggle.com/datasets) for inspiration.

 ## Requirements
+This project will be hosted on **GitHib**, not just GA's GitHub Enterprise, so it will be a public project for your portfolio and will add to your github activity.
 For the purposes of a DSI project, you must meet a few technical requirements.
 They are:
 1)  A `README.md` file in your project repo.
 Note that `README` files are automatically rendered by GitHub when you view a repo.
 Your README should contain:
     - A problem statement.
     - A succinct formulation of the question your analysis seeks to answer.